Arnold Margolin: Career

 Arnold D. Margolin participated in many political trials as counsel for the defense.
 In 1904 - he was one of the defenders of Jewish interests in the Homel pogrom trial.
 From 1905–1908 in many other pogrom trials.
 He was one of the defenders in the trial of Mendel Beilis.

-His father, David Margolin, was one of the Jewish leaders of the Jewish community in Kyiv for decades and one of the most prominent pioneers of the steamer business, and many branches of industries in Ukraine.
+His father, David Margolin, was one of the leaders of the Jewish community in Kyiv for decades and one of the most prominent pioneers of the steamer business, and many branches of industries in Ukraine.
 Mr. David Margolin has been president and director of many industrial corporations in which Arnold Margolin also participated as a member of the board of directors and legal adviser.
-The David Margolin has built by his own means the largest Talmud Torah in Kyiv and presented it to the Jewish community of Kyiv.
+David Margolin built the largest Talmud Torah in Kyiv and presented it to the Jewish community of Kyiv by his own means.

-Prior to the 1917 February Revolution in the Russian Empire he was Secretary General of the South Russian Branch of the Union.
-In 1918 he was appointed to the Supreme Court of the Ukrainian People's Republic and subsequently to the State Senate of the Ukrainian State.
-After the restoration of the Ukrainian People's Republic at the end of 1918 he became Assistant Minister of Foreign Affairs and a member of the Ukrainian delegation to the 1919-1920 Paris Peace Conference.
+Before the 1917 February Revolution in the Russian Empire, he was Secretary General of the South Russian Branch of the Union.
+In 1918, he was appointed to the Supreme Court of the Ukrainian People's Republic and subsequently to the State Senate of the Ukrainian State.
+After the restoration of the Ukrainian People's Republic at the end of 1918, he became Assistant Minister of Foreign Affairs and a member of the Ukrainian delegation to the 1919-1920 Paris Peace Conference.

 In November 1919 — he was appointed to head of the diplomatic mission in London, and on 29 January 1920 he arrived in London to take up his post.
 On 16 July 1920 he tendered his resignation.
 He prepared a case for the admission of the Ukrainian People's Republic to the League of Nations.